 Carry out further research on Wolferman's using archival material:

-- Fred Wolferman, Inc. Records in the Western Historical Manuscript Collection at the University of Missouri-Kansas City
+- Fred Wolferman, Inc. Records in the State Historical Society of Missouri-Kansas City.

 - Wolferman's Vertical File in the Missouri Valley Special Collections at the Kansas City Public Library.

 Coleman, Daniel.
 "Biography of Fred Wolferman, Owner of Wolferman's Gourmet Grocery," Missouri Valley Special Collections, Kansas City Public Library, 2008.
 (PDF)

 DeAngelo, Dory & Jane Fifield Flynn.
 Kansas City Style: A Social and Cultural History of Kansas City as Seen through its Lost Architecture.
 Kansas City, MO: Harrow Books, 1990, 216-217.